splunk/splunk-sdk-python/README.md

 For details, see the [examples using the Splunk Enterprise SDK for Python](https://dev.splunk.com/enterprise/docs/devtools/python/sdk-python/examplespython) on the Splunk Developer Portal, as well as the [Splunk Enterprise SDK for Python Reference](http://docs.splunk.com/Documentation/PythonSDK)

+#### Using AI in Splunk apps

+Our recent ai integration features allow you to leverage AI capabilities within your Splunk apps.
+You can use the SDK to interact with AI services, process data, and enhance your applications with AI-driven insights.

+For more information and known issues, refer to the [AI in Splunk Apps](splunklib/ai/README.md) documentation.

 #### Connecting to a Splunk Enterprise instance

 ##### Using a username/password combo